yahlir/YahliRubenstein_Y1CS/README.md

 1. Increasing the number of scenarios in the 'responses' dictionary in order to make the boat more engaging and capable.
 2. Add more external libraries & APIs, for example: with 'api-football' the bot could give the user information about upcoming matches.
 3. Integrate the bot into a flask ran website, adding a front-end to the bot would make it more user friendly.
-4. Using NLP libraries and other chatbot specific libraries in order to increase the chat bot's capabilities by a lot.
+4. Using NLP libraries and other chatbot specific libraries in order to increase the bot's capabilities.
 A library I thought about using is 'chetterbot'.